It wasn’t even 10 days into 2018, and we’d already rescued 3 dogs with serious injuries and broken bones. This is rescue: Charlie’s Story

 Charlie is still in good hands with his foster mom.
 He is recovering and learning balance on his three legs.
 Charlie is slowly learning how to balance and is not quite “getting it” as other amputees do.
 We’re currently seeking a canine physical therapist to assist with his recovery on a pro bono basis, or we’ll need to raise funds for his support.

 Thank you to everyone who donated to the Sunshine Fund for Charlie.
 Your generous donations make rescues like his possible.
-While Charlie is out of the danger zone, we still need to raise funds for his physical therapy to improve his balance.

 Follow The Animal League’s Sunshine Fund rescues on Facebook.